-My students have repeatedly recognized me during the Celebration of Teaching at Brandeis Day, for making a difference in the lives of students and as a Career Hero for making a significant contribution to students’ professional or career objectives.
+My students have repeatedly recognized me during the Celebration of Teaching at Brandeis Day, for making a difference in the lives of students and as a Career Hero for making a significant contribution to their professional or career objectives.

 I have also taught Business Law at Babson and Health Care Ethics at the Massachusetts College of Pharmacy and Health Sciences (now MCPHS).

-In addition to teaching, for nearly 30 years, I’ve worked in-house as a health care lawyer for several hospitals, health care providers, academic research and development organizations, and health tech/bio tech companies.
+In addition to teaching for nearly 20 years, for 30 years, I’ve worked in-house as a health care lawyer for several hospitals, health care providers, and health tech/bio tech companies.
 Most recently, I worked for a Google subsidiary and for a CRISPR company.
+I am a graduate of Wellesley College, Boston College Law School, and the Harvard School of Public Health.